|

 high-resolution imagery tailored for instance count, and extensive frame sequences for temporal consistency.

-Additionally, we present Cohere-Bench, a pioneering benchmark framework for evaluating the image generation tasks when long multimodal context is provided,
+Additionally, we present Cohere-Bench, a pioneering benchmark framework for evaluating image generation tasks under long multimodal contexts,

-including the ability to keep the background, style, instances in the given context coherent.
+including the ability to keep backgrounds, styles, and instances coherent with the given context.

 Compared to existing benchmarks, our work fills critical gaps in multi-modal generation,